 INSIGHTS

-This is where story and science meet — Posts exploring anxiety, trauma, and nervous system regulation with the healing power of breath, movement, and botanical support.
+This is where story, soul and science meet — Posts exploring anxiety, trauma, and nervous system regulation with the healing power of breath, movement, bodywork and botanical support.
 Journal-style musings on intuition, the mother wound, and personal reflections.

 These reflections are rooted in lived experience and nervous system wisdom.